humdrum-tools/humdrum-documentation/guide/ch24/index.md

 #### RULE: "Avoid consecutive fifths and octaves between any two parts.

-Let\'s focus on identifying consecutive fifths \-- since the process is the same for octaves.
+Let's focus on identifying consecutive fifths &mdash; since the process is the same for octaves.

 Either the Humdrum <span class="tool">patt</span> or <span class="tool">pattern</span> commands can be used to find patterns that span more than one line or record.
-For this example, we\'ll use <span class="tool">patt</span>.
+For this example, we'll use <span class="tool">patt</span>.

 First, we need to reformat our input so the data represent harmonic intervals rather than pitches.
-The Humdrum <span class="tool">hint</span> command will change most pitch representations to the harmonic interval representation \-- [`**hint`](/rep/hint).
+The Humdrum <span class="tool">hint</span> command will change most pitch representations to the harmonic interval representation &mdash;
+[`**hint`](/rep/hint).
 Consider, for example, the following input: